John Mills: Stardom

 Mills's climb to stardom began when he had the lead role in We Dive at Dawn (1943), a film directed by Asquith about submariners.
 He was top billed in This Happy Breed (1944), directed by David Lean and adapted from a Noël Coward play.

 Also popular was Waterloo Road (1945), from Sidney Gilliat, in which Mills played a man who goes AWOL to retrieve his wife from a draft-dodger (played by Stewart Granger).
 Mills played a pilot in The Way to the Stars (1945), directed by Asquith from a script by Terence Rattigan, and another big hit in Britain.
 He did Duet for Two Hands (1945) on stage.

 Mills had his greatest success to date as Pip in Great Expectations (1946), directed by David Lean.
 It was the third biggest hit at the British box office that year and Mills was voted the sixth most popular star.

 Less successful critically and financially was So Well Remembered (1947) which used American writers and directors.
 The October Man (1947) was a mildly popular thriller from Roy Ward Baker.

 Mills played the title role in Scott of the Antarctic (1948), a biopic of Captain Scott.
 It was the fourth-most-watched film of the year in Britain and Mills was voted the eighth-biggest star in an exhibitors' poll.

 Producer

 Mills turned producer with The History of Mr Polly (1949) from the novel by H. G. Wells.
-It was directed by Anthony Pelissier and Mills said it was his favorite film.
+It was directed by Anthony Pelissier and Mills said it was his favourite film.
 Pelissier also made The Rocking Horse Winner (1949) which Mills produced; he also played a small role.
 More liked at the box office was a submarine drama, Morning Departure (1950), directed by Baker.
 By this stage his fee was a reported £20,000 a film.